anvita-kallam/CommitFit/README.md

 - `POST /analyze_job` - Extract skills from a job description
 - `GET /match_report` - Get match report between candidate and job

+## License

+This project is open source and available under the MIT License.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Support

+For issues and questions, please open an issue on the GitHub repository.